Senate Bill No. 357

 bureaus, commissions or institutions, except vehicles used by the

-governor, treasurer elected members of the board of public works,
+governor, treasurer, three plates per elected office of the board

-vehicles operated by the department of public safety, not to
+of public works, vehicles operated by the department of public

-exceed six vehicles operated by conservation officers of the
+safety, not to exceed six vehicles operated by conservation

-division of natural resources, not to exceed ten vehicles
+officers of the division of natural resources, not to exceed ten

-operated by the arson investigators of the office of state fire
+vehicles operated by the arson investigators of the office of

-marshal and not to exceed sixteen vehicles operated by inspectors
+state fire marshal and not to exceed sixteen vehicles operated by

-of the office of the alcohol beverage control commissioner, shall
+inspectors of the office of the alcohol beverage control

-plate of the same size as the regular registration plate, with
+are attached, a plate of the same size as the regular

 commissioner of motor vehicles shall prescribe.
 The rear plate